slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A man is already halfway in love with any woman who listens to him."
 -- Brendan Behan [1923]*

+> *"Sexuality is spontaneous chemical reaction between two parties, not a process of negotiation."
+-- Rollo Tomassi [1969]*

 > *"You haven’t been in love, if you haven’t let it ruin your life."
 -- Sarah Hildebrand [1990]*

 > *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
--- Ronald Colman *
+-- Ronald Colman [1891]*

-> *"Real love doesn’t meet you at your best.
-It meets you in your mess."
--- J.S.
-Park *

 > *"Warriors and worriers.
 Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
 This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
--- Joyce Benenson*
+-- Joyce Benenson [1949]*

+> *"Real love doesn’t meet you at your best.
+It meets you in your mess."
+-- jsparkblog@x*

 ### On love and romance